elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 ## Why it is problematic?

-Let me reiterate on that - after spawning `gen_event` manager and installing handlers on it, handlers exist in the same process that the manager.
+Let me reiterate on that - after spawning `gen_event` manager and installing handlers on it, handlers exist in the same process as the manager.

 That causes two biggest issues - handlers are not executed concurrently and they are not isolated from each other, in the process sense.
-But there is more - we heard explicitly that <em>I never used `gen_event`, I think it is a bad pattern</em> and whole statement can be summed by:
+But there is more - we heard explicitly that <em>I never used `gen_event`, I think it is a bad pattern</em> and whole argumentation about that can be summed by:

   - That aforementioned behavior it is not used anywhere besides `error_handler` and alerts mechanism in OTP.
   - It causes problems with supervision (because of not so natural approach for Erlang about combining manager and handlers together in one process).
   - It is tricky to use in fault tolerant way (as above - all handlers are bound together in single process).
   - It is tricky to manage state in manager, it may be tempting to use e.g. process dictionary, but you should be rather push it down to handlers (which is not obvious on the first sight).

-So let's try to analyze the root causes of each complaint separately.
+So let's analyze the root causes of each complaint separately.

 ### Not widely used in the `erts` and `OTP`

 First objection related to that behavior is that it is not widely used in the Erlang core libraries and platform itself.
 And that's partially true - as a behavior it is used for `error_logger`, `alarm_handler` and `error_handler` facilities.
 Is that a major reason to drop the behavior completely?
-No, but I think that it is a guide that responsibilities and use cases of that behavior are kind of limited, and narrower than those we assigned to it.
+No, but I think that it is a guide that responsibilities and use cases of that behavior are kind of limited, and much narrower than those we are trying to assign them.

 ### It is the same process for all handlers

-This one was not explicitly stated on the list but it manifests it itself when it comes to failure handling and supervision.
+This one was not explicitly stated on the list, but it manifests itself when it comes to failure handling and supervision.
 And also it has another, really significant drawback - which is obvious when you will think about it - all handlers are invoked synchronously and sequentially in one process.

 In order to dispatch an event to manager you can use one of two `gen_event` functions - `notify` and `sync_notify`.
 With first you can dispatch event as quickly as possible, but you have no backpressure applied, and you can end up in the situation when events are incoming really fast, but processing is slower.
 That will cause process queue to grow and eventually it can cause even a crash.
 It does not check also the manager presence, so you can easily throw messages to the void.
 From the other hand - synchronous dispatch waits until event will be processed by all handlers, which can be slow and eventually will become a system bottleneck.

-This problem is also very nicely described in the [Nick DeMonner talk](https://www.youtube.com/watch?v=yBReonQlfL4) from this year's *ElixirConf US* conference - check this out if you are interested.
+This problem is also very nicely described in the [Nick DeMonner talk](https://www.youtube.com/watch?v=yBReonQlfL4) from this year *ElixirConf US* conference - check this out if you are interested.
 Elixir `GenEvent` implementation has also third function - `ack_notify` which acknowledges the incoming messages, and it is something softer than `sync_notify`, but still asynchronous when it comes to processing.

 ### It is hard to supervise